-Some officers have decided to open a social media account in their professional capacity.
-The council recognises and accepts that this can be a useful tool for some services and departments, however, due to the necessity to ensure that the posts remain in step with wider council messaging all such accounts must be approved by the Head of Communications before going live.
+Some officers may decide to open a social media account in their professional capacity.
+The Council recognises and accepts that this can be a useful tool for some services and departments, however, due to the necessity to ensure that the posts remain in step with wider Council messaging all such accounts must be approved by the Head of Communications and Customer Service before going live.
 Any account set up must have a corporate look and feel, be named in terms of the role not the person, include the Suffolk County Council brand, be clear that it is a professional account in the description and all content must be professional and keeping in line with the role being talked about.
-The account should also link to the relevant pages on the council's website which talk more about the service or services.
+The account should also link to the relevant pages on the Council's internet which talk more about the service or services.

-The council can request the immediate deletion or censor of any social media account at any time.
+The Council can request the immediate deletion or censor of any social media account at any time.